 The United States spends 17 percent of its GDP but ranked 34th on Bloomberg’s list.

-This is due in part to more than two-thirds of the adult Americans being overweight or obese, a risk factor for heart disease, stroke and diabetes.
+This is due in part to more than of the adult Americans being overweight or obese, a risk factor for heart disease, stroke and diabetes.

 America’s fragmented healthcare system may also be depressing the country’s health.